crate/cloud-tutorials/docs/edge.rst

 '''''''''''''''''''''''''

-Create a Kubernetes cluster using the Digital Ocean cloud interface, under "Manage", then "Kubernetes".
+Create a Kubernetes cluster using the Digital Ocean cloud interface, under *Manage*, then *Kubernetes*.
 When configuring the cluster, make sure to choose an option with sufficient hardware capacity.
 For example, when choosing the Basic machine type, use the Max plan for that type to ensure sufficient power.
 Then proceed to deploy the cluster.